curry-packages/cpm-query/README.md

 with `cypm exec` since the load path is automatically computed by this tool).
 For instance, try (inside this package)

+    > cpm-query Prelude foldr1
     > cpm-query Data.List split
     > cpm-query --class Prelude Ord

+or, inside this package,

     > cpm-query System.Process exitWith
     > cpm-query System.Directory doesFileExist